Courses of Study

 AS172s Extraterrestrial Life Is Earth home to the only living organisms in the universe or should we expect life elsewhere?
 If extraterrestrial civilizations do exist, can we expect to make contact with them?
 We will focus on the clues to understanding the origins of life on Earth and its possible distribution throughout the cosmos.
 By the end of the course, you should be able to answer the following questions: How did Earth and the solar system form?
 Why is Earth habitable, but Venus and Mars are not?
 Are there other worlds that might support life?
 How many advanced civilizations might exist in our galaxy?
 Three credit hours.
 N. Kocevski

 AS231f Introduction to Astrophysics A general introduction based on topics needed for astrophysical research, accessible to all who are comfortable with calculus and computer analysis of data.
 Topics include celestial mechanics, thermal radiation, spectral line creation, radiative transfer, star formation, nucleosynthesis, stellar evolution, galaxy structure, and cosmology.
 Weekly labs alternate between afternoon and night.
 Students must be available Monday through Thursday evenings for five required observing labs held on clear nights to be selected by the instructor.
 Lecture and laboratory.
 Prerequisite: A working knowledge of introductory college-level physics and calculus, or concurrent enrollment in Physics 141 or 143.
 Four credit hours.
 N, Lb.
-McGrath
+Allen, McGrath

 [AS335] General Relativity and Cosmology Listed as Physics 335.
 Four credit hours.